What We Offer.

 Both of our services are designed to help people find new information about their genealogy so it is a matter of preference as to which service you choose – if you decide to choose one!
 As consultations are one-on-one, talking to the genealogist, they can be very helpful at answering questions, linking the information together and solving ‘brick walls’ you’ve come across in your own research.
 Because Research Services are not done in one session the genealogist has more of an opportunity to search through different archives and repositories that are not online and create a detailed written report about your family tree.

-PS – If you enjoy genealogy our head researcher Fiona Fitzsimons does a weekly Facebook Live Q+A session every Friday which can be very helpful as she provides a lot of tips for researchers.
+PS – If you enjoy genealogy our head researcher Fiona Fitzsimons does a Facebook Live Q+A session on the last Friday of each month, which can be very helpful as she provides a lot of tips for researchers.